-Visiting the festival
+Visiting the Festival

-You can see a favourite author, join in a workshop or debate, enjoy a cuppa in the café, a beer or a wee dram in the Spiegeltent, or simply park yourself on the grass (with or without a book) and soak up the atmosphere.
+You can see a favourite author, join in a workshop or debate, enjoy a cuppa in the café, a beer or a wee dram in the bar, or simply park yourself on the grass (with or without a book) and soak up the atmosphere.

-We run two independent bookshops in Charlotte Square Gardens - one for adults and one especially for children.
-They stock thousands of titles by visiting authors plus a wide array of contemporary literature, with all proceeds going directly back into the Book Festival.
+We also have a smaller bookshop on George Street where drop-in workshops take place.
+The bookshops stock titles by visiting authors plus a wide array of contemporary literature and books from Scottish publishers with all proceeds going directly back into the Book Festival.

 There are plenty of refreshments on site with our cafés offering a variety of fairtrade hot and cold drinks, light snacks, yummy cakes and ice cream, plus fully-licensed bars.

 And we have a mini-festival called Unbound - it's a nightly literary cabaret which takes place in the Spiegeltent from 9pm until 11pm and offers authors the opportunity to try new approaches.
 You can expect a mix of performance, literature, music, spoken word, comedy and a few surprises.
 It is absolutely free, so come along one evening with some friends, grab a drink from the bar and soak up the atmosphere.

 Remember, entry to the Book Festival Village is FREE and EVERYONE is welcome!